 How to move money from Bank Account A to Bank Account B

-You must choose from the following options.
-Follow the option which best matches your actions.
+You may choose from the following options.
+Follow the option which best matches your circumstances and needs.

-Option 1: If you need to deposit a check from Bank Account A into Bank Account B
+Option 1: If you need to deposit a physical check from Bank Account A into Bank Account B (this method may also be used to assign an EFT check number to a transaction)

-- Create a Bill with Bank Account B as the Vendor and using a Distribution Account* as the line item (You must choose which account from your COA to use as the Distribution Account).
+- Create a Bill with Bank Account B as the Vendor and use a Distribution Account* as the line item (You must choose which account from your COA to use as the Distribution Account).
+(Usually a transfer account)

 - Create the check using Bank Account A